Sadar (festival): Go Puja

 This is one of the variants of Govardhan Puja being performed.
-In this variant of the ritual, a goddess (Lakshmi Puja) is made out by spreading cow dung as base layer and then layered with rangoli decoration as second layer and top layer a mountain is made of puffed rice, sweet candy and decorated pots.
-After completing the structure, an earthen lamp (diya) is placed on top.
+In this variant of the ritual, a goddess (Lakshmi Puja) is made out by spreading cow dung as base layer and then Rangoli decoration is added as second layer and top layer a mountain is made of puffed rice, sweet candy and decorated pots.
+After completing the idol, an earthen lamp (diya) is placed on top.
 This represents Govardhan giri.

 Carnival starts

 Once puja is completed, the first male buffalo in the procession is brought over and made to stomp over the lit diya.
 This is the official commencement of the Sadar festival.

-With this, the Carnival/Procession of Sadar starts and each family with their Dunnapothula (Male Buffalo) come with all fanfare.
+With this, the Carnival/Procession of Sadar starts and each family with their Dunnapothu (Male Buffalo) come with all fanfare.

 Festival Highlights

-Buffalos are the main highlight of the parade, as the community is dependent on cattle for their livelihood.
-They take special care in breeding cattle which mainly consists of water buffalos and cows.
+Buffaloes are the main highlight of the parade, as the community is dependent on cattle for their livelihood.
+They take special care in breeding cattle which mainly consists of water buffaloes and cows.
 Bulls are bred mainly for bigger height, weight and length of body.
 They are also considered better by amount of milk their female offsprings yield.
 Other details like looks, age, horn style, length of tail are considered.
 Hence Sadar becomes occasion to display these special bulls to rest of community.

 Buffalo Decoration

 Every family takes this opportunity to showcase their best male buffalo to the rest of the community in the parade.
-Buffalos are decorated by shining them with oil, painting their horns/body with bright colors, garlands around neck, anklets (gajjalu) on their feet, sea-shell bands with bells around neck or foreheads and also adorned with peacock feathers cases on their horns.
+Buffaloes are decorated by shining them with oil, painting their horns/body with bright colors, garlands around neck, anklets (gajjalu) on their feet, sea-shell bands with bells around neck or foreheads and also adorned with peacock feathers cases on their horns.

 Buffalo Salam

-Some families also make their buffalo to do salam and dandam to show respect and obedience to Chowdary.
-Families train their buffalos for months to perform these two types of salutes.
-In the end it displays the agility of buffalo to be able to stand on their hind legs alone.
+Some families also make their buffalo do salam and dandam to show respect and obedience to Chowdary.
+Families train their buffaloes for months to perform these two types of salutes.
+In the end it displays the agility of buffalo to be able to stand only on its hind legs.